Learn how to express pain in Japanese! How to convey pain effectively

 When you have a stomach ache, you use this phrase.

-- Grinding or rumbling in the stomach: When you feel a pain like your stomach is being squeezed
+- My stomachきりきり(KIRIKIRI) Stomach cramps (SHIKUSHIKU): When you feel a pain that feels like your stomach is being squeezed

-- Tingling in the stomach: When you feel a pins and needles pain
+- My stomachちくちく(CHIKUCHIKU) Yes: When you feel a pin-and-needle pain

 Arms and hands